DatCaptainHorse/MAS-Additions/Submods/MAS Additions/MASM/readme.txt

 Callable functions:
 	SE.Log("log text") # Log something

-Try to write non-blocking code if possible so you won't block the execution of other scripts.
-Or use Python's threads to get your work off main loops. ie. don't use never-ending while or for loops in Start function.
-Treat the Update, Render and Tick functions as big while/for loops for your code.
+Try to write non-blocking code if possible so you won't block the execution of other scripts or use Python's threads to get your work off hooks. ie. Treat the Update, Render and Tick functions as big while loops to be shared by all scripts.

-The engine will try to catch up in missed function calls (ex.
-Tick could run many times per second for brief moment)
+If you use threads with loops for checking if socketer has data, add atleast 0.01s (higher the better) of sleeping between checks.
+It's because checking for data will block other scripts from trying to check data at the same time.